updated on May 10th, 2019

-Though Lisbon tends to steal the spotlight among Portuguese cities, it’s smaller sister Porto has just as much to offer– and often at a much lower price.
-We’ve compiled a list of things that will make your trip authentic and unique.
+People love lists!
+We’ve put together a list of 5 things to do in Porto, Portugal.
+Though Lisbon tends to steal the spotlight among Portuguese cities, it’s smaller sister Porto has just as much to offer– and often at a much lower price!

 Eat a Francesinha

 Though the name Francesinha literally means “Little French Girl,” the Francesinha sandwich is a specialty of Porto, and no visit is complete without it.
 Just forget about the weird name and order one.
 Before you dig in, however, beware: it is one of the world’s unhealthiest sandwiches.
 It consists of two fried pieces of bread filled with every kind of meat available and covered in a layer of cheese.
 A tomato and beer sauce is then poured over the sandwich, melting the cheese and soaking into the bread.
-Despite its unhealthiness, most visitors consider the Francesinha worth sampling, just don’t make it a staple of your diet.
+Despite its unhealthiness, most visitors consider the Francesinha worth sampling.

 Climb the Torre dos Clérigos

 After you’ve polished off a delightfully unhealthy Francesinha sandwich, visit Torre dos Clérigos to burn the calories.
 Built in the mid-18th century, the Torre dos Clérigos is considered one of the great monuments of Portugal.
-The tower is 75 meters tall, and visitors are free to climb to the top and take in a view of the city.
+The tower is 75 meters tall, and it only costs 5 euros to climb to the top and view the city.
+Trust us, the view is a must see in Porto.
 On the way up, you’ll receive a series of lessons on the tower’s history, contextualizing it in the events of 18th-century Portugal.
 After descending the tower, you can visit the adjacent Igreja dos Clérigos, a church with some of the most beautiful artwork in Europe.
 Even if you aren’t Catholic, you’re bound to find this experience moving.
-Don’t forget a camera!

 Visit the Museum of Paper Money